minecraft-saar/automatic-experiment-setups/README.md

  - add the token and your github user name to your global gradle config:
    `~/.gradle/gradle.properties` needs to have two lines added `gpr.user=<your GH username>` and `gpr.key=<the Personal Access Token you created>`

+Depending on your local settings you have to grant your database user full permissions on the database the experiment creates.